-Introduce cultured foods like pickled veggies, tempeh, miso, kefir, kimchi, sauerkraut and non-gmo organic soy foods might likewise include some lactic acid healthy bacteria.
+Introduce cultured foods like pickled veggies, tempeh, miso, kefir, kimchi, sauerkraut, and non-gmo organic soy foods that might likewise include some lactic acid-healthy bacteria.

 The majority of the research studies revealing advantages utilized doses of 1 billion to 100 billion live organisms or colony-forming systems (CFU) each day.

 There you have it!
 A few more reasons to add more probiotics to your diet.

 Where do you get Probiotics from and how have you benefited from them?